sohel97/MNIST-Handwritten-Digits-Recognition/README.md

-# Deep Learning with Google Colab
+# Handwritten Digit Recognition With Google Colab and PyTorch

-GitHub repository for handwritten digit recognition with Google Colab and Pytorch.
+GitHub repository for handwritten digit recognition with Google Colab and PyTorch.

 I'm using [MNIST](http://yann.lecun.com/exdb/mnist/) dataset for training purpose.